GU4243-ADS/spring2018-project1-wantingcheng/README.md

 ## 5. Conclusion

   By the measures employed in this simple blog, I learned that there is a strong correlation between character gender and verbs in the 19th century horror novel.

->
+To answer the questions that I listed before performing the research, I have found that:

+  + MWS, the only female author among the three, talks much more frequently about female characters than the other two authors.

+  + It seems that female tends to have past tense in their action words, whereas male have more present tense words such as "may" and "can".
+What's more, male characters are more frequently portrayed from a **first person** perspective.

+  + The distribution of these verbs appeared to support existing scholarship on 19th century gender stereotypes; many of the verbs indicating a female pronoun are associated with emotion while many of the verbs indicating a male pronoun are associated with physical action and motion.

+  + Applying cancer classification method on our corpus, I developed a way to differentiate between male sample and female sample, and a potential way to predict the gender of a given text.